Textualize/textual/docs/widgets/classic_footer.md

 # ClassicFooter

+!!! warning "Deprecated widget"

+    This is an older version of the Textual Footer, and will be replaced with [Footer](./footer.md) in Textual v1.0

 A simple footer widget which is docked to the bottom of its parent container.
 Displays available keybindings for the currently focused widget.